kthom123/React-Travel-Journal/README.md

 # React Travel Journal

-This project was created using React
+This project was created using React.

 A simple travel journal with popular spots